zbtolon/get-support/faq.md

 {: #escalate_support}
 {: faq}

 As an IBM Cloud customer, you can escalate support cases to surface critical issues.
-Once a case is escalated, the IBM Cloud support team reviews the information and responds with updates.
+After a case is escalated, the IBM Cloud support team reviews the information and responds with updates.

 To escalate a support case, complete the following steps:
 1. Contact IBM Cloud Support by phone or chat: